heckman/photos-server/README.md

 ```
 127.6.3.3       photos.local
+fd00::6630      photos.local
 ```

-This will cause the system to resolve `photos.local` to `127.6.3.3`.
+This will cause the system to resolve `photos.local` to `127.6.3.3` (or `fd00::6330)`.

 I highly recommend using a name ending in `.local` because Photos Server only servers HTTP (not HTTPS) and many browsers (an my markdown editor) will not let you connect to most hosts without HTTPS, hosts ending with `.local` are an exception to this rule.
+The only catch with this TLD is that if you don't include the ip6 address, the system will take 5 seconds before resolving to the ip4 address while the Bonjour service tries to locate `photos.local`.

 With the port-forwarding described earlier in place, adn this addition to `/etc/hosts/`, requests to this `photos.local:80` will be forwarded to `127.0.0.1:6330` where they will be served by the Photos Server application.